anjal-pachat/Jenkins-stride-notification-plugin/README.md

-# Stride_Notification

-Stride plugin for Jenkins
+# Stride Plugin For Jenkins

 A Jenkins plugin that sends notifications to Stride chat rooms for build events.
 ## Features
 Can send notifications for the following build statuses